Strawberry Agua Fresca

 Agua fresca, Spanish for “fresh water” or “cool water” is made with water and fruit.
 It’s a much lighter and more refreshing drink, composed mostly of water with fruit blended or squeezed in.

 Agua fresca is different than juice, which consists of mostly fruit and little water.
 Since the majority of agua fresca is fresh water, it is a very hydrating and refreshing summer beverage.
+It’s also a great drink for Cinco de Mayo.

 If you want a really smooth (and inexpensive) agua fresca drink, I suggest using a simple syrup (sugar water).
 Simple syrup is made with equal parts granulated sugar and water, heated until the sugar crystals dissolve.
 It’s a common ingredient used for cocktails/mocktails.